jatin-puri-coder/BabyCentralProject/README.md

 This is a one stop website for anything baby related.
+Created as a student project and deployed on heroku.
+I added simple authentication using passport.

 Currently under construction